-Article 12 of the Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law) regulates cross-border data transfers.
+Article 12 of the Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law) regulates crossborder data transfers.
 Before making an international transfer, data operators must ensure that the receiving country provides an adequate level of protection for data subject rights unless an exception applies (Article 12(1), Personal Data Law).
 Countries that provide an adequate level of protection include:

-- All countries that are signatories to the Strasbourg Convention (Article 12(1), Personal Data Law). - Countries included on the official list (in Russian) maintained by the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor), which includes Australia, Argentina, Canada, Israel, Mexico, and New Zealand, among others.
+• All countries that are signatories to the Strasbourg Convention (Article 12(1), Personal Data Law).

+• Countries included on the official list (in Russian) maintained by the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor), which includes Australia, Argentina, Canada, Israel, Japan, and New Zealand, among others.